Navigating The Murky Emotional Waters Of A Medical Malpractice Claim

 Posted On behalf of Pfeifer Morgan & Stesiak on Nov 15, 2011 in Advice

-This mentally (and often physically) draining situation can be exacerbated by the fact that, often, your physician is someone with whom you've had a relationship for a long period of time, and it can be difficult for you from an emotional standpoint to pursue a medical malpractice claim against them.
+A medical malpractice claim is often a draining situation that can be exacerbated by the fact that, often, your physician is someone with whom you've had a relationship for a long period of time, and it can be difficult for you from an emotional standpoint to pursue a medical malpractice claim against them.
 This can be true for a general practitioner who has provided medical care for your family for years, or a surgeon with whom you've had several pre-op consultations.

 Part of you could feel betrayed by their failure to properly do their job, while part of you might also want to let it slide, because they're a person whom you've come to like.
 Neither of these feelings, while completely natural, is particularly constructive.